dport96/ITM352/morea/130.Assignment1/experience-Assignment1_alt.md

    next();
 });

-// process purchase request (validate quantities, check quantity available)
+// process purchase request (validate quantities, check total sold)
 <** your code here ***>

 // route all other GET requests to files in public